Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

-Having successfully completed in 2018, 2019 and gaining a podium finish in 2020, Sail Racing Academy will again join ARC in the Racing Division.
+Having successfully completed in 2018, 2019, 2021 (with 2 boats) and gaining a podium finish in 2020, Sail Racing Academy will again join ARC in the Racing Division.
 This means no mechanical propulsion; it’s the wind in the sails the whole way!
-We recognise that for many of our crew on board this is an opportunity to fulfil a life long dream.
-Therefore, ARC is a race where we strive to be first across the finish line, embracing a whole lot of fun along the way and making the adventure as enjoyable as possible.
+We recognise that for many of our crew on board this is an opportunity to fulfill a lifelong dream. rc can be the most wonderful of champagne sailing or a challenge to overcome as a team, embracing a whole lot of fun along the way.

 Though Sail Racing Academy is all for everyone enjoying themselves, safety remains our top priority.
-For peace of mind, we have spared no expense in ensuring that our boat is equipped to the highest level.
+For peace of mind, we have spared no expense in ensuring that our boats are equipped to the highest level.

 Unless having arrived with the boat, the crew will meet the boat in Las Palmas, Gran Canaria and will disembark in St Lucia, Caribbean.
 The nearest airport to Las Palmas is the Gran Canaria Airport which is about a half hour drive to Las Palmas.
 The Hewanorra International Airport on the island of St Lucia is about 1.5hrs from Rodney Bay, the final destination of the race.